 Dry air can cause a number of comfort issues, such as sore throat, dry eyes, and dry and itchy skin.
 Even worse, many viruses also thrive in low-humidity environments that exist in many homes during the heating season.

-Addressing these health and comfort issues can be particularly important if you have a young baby in the house.
-Babies often have more delicate skin are more prone to infections and viruses.
-Proper humidification in the nursery is something every parent should consider.
+Addressing these health and comfort issues can be particularly important if you have a baby in the house.
+Babies often have more delicate skin, are more prone to infections, and viruses.
+Proper humidification in the nursery and throughout the home is something every parent should consider.

-- Out of Sight, Out of Mind: Unlike a room baby humidifier, whole-home solutions are installed directly into your home’s central heating and cooling system, so they are located in a furnace closet or basement.
-Room humidifiers must be placed in an open, visible space in the area that is being humidified, and usually require access to an electrical outlet.
+Out of Sight, Out of Mind: Whole-home baby humidifiers are installed directly into your home’s central heating and cooling system, so they are located in a furnace closet or basement.
+Room humidifiers must be placed in an open, visible space, and usually requires access to an electrical outlet.

-- Quiet Operation: While whole-home humidifiers use the furnace fan to circulate humidity, room humidifiers must use their own fan, which can be as noisy as a portable air conditioner.
+Quiet Operation: While whole-home humidifiers use the furnace fan to circulate humidity, room humidifiers must use their own fan, which can be as noisy as a portable air conditioner and could disrupt a baby’s sleep, if placed in a nursery.
 Aprilaire humidification solutions are virtually silent.

-- Energy Efficient: A room baby humidifier may use more energy to humidify a single room than whole-home units require to control humidity in the entire house.
-All Aprilaire humidifiers are designed with maximum energy efficiency in mind.
+Energy Efficient: A portable baby humidifier may use more energy to humidify a single room than whole-home units require to humidify the entire house.
+All Aprilaire Humidifiers are designed with maximum energy efficiency in mind.